hutualive/alpine/README.md

 inside the alpine directory, I uploaded the kernel, device tree, initramfs, modloop, apks for dk2 for your convenience:

-apks is extracted from the generic arm package downloaded from https://www.alpinelinux.org/downloads/ under armv7
+apks is extracted from the generic arm package downloaded from https://www.alpinelinux.org/downloads/ under armv7, you can try with armhf too.

 sudo mkfs.ext4 -L alpine /dev/loop2p4